Murray Maxwell: Mediterranean service

 In 1805 Maxwell took command of the frigate HMS Galatea off Jamaica, participating in the Atlantic campaign of 1806 as part of the squadron under Rear-Admiral Sir Alexander Cochrane that drove off a French attack on the Jamaica convoy near Tortola on 4 July 1806.
 In 1807, Maxwell was transferred to the Mediterranean in HMS Alceste.
-He was initially part of a raiding squadron that attacked coastal batteries and positions along the Spanish coast in support of the Peninsular War.
-In April 1808, shortly before Spain became an ally of Britain, he successfully destroyed a Spanish convoy carrying military stores off Rota.
-Over the next two years Maxwell became an expert at raiding the French, Italian and Spanish coasts, destroying numerous Italian Martello Towers and small armed vessels.
+He was initially part of a raiding squadron that attacked coastal batteries and other positions along the Spanish coast as part of the war between Britain and Spain.
+On 8 April 1808, shortly before Spain allied with Britain, he destroyed a Spanish convoy carrying military stores off Rota.
+Over the next two years Maxwell became an expert at raiding the French, Italian and Spanish coasts, destroying numerous Italian Martello towers and small armed vessels.
 In May 1810 he was commended for a raid at Frejus, where he led a landing party that stormed and destroyed a coastal fort and seized a coastal convoy.